 West Country Holiday, Somerset July 2006 - page 2

-Somerset cider and take a steam train ride on the West Somerset Railway to
+Somerset cider, and a wonderful steam train ride on the preserved West

 This is page two of three.